 ABOUT TIM BRENTON

 Tim Brenton is the founder and director of Rock & Water Central, delivering training workshops and programs to children, young people and adults.
-Tim is an international presenter of the training program and is known for translating the program for children and young people who have been exposed to trauma as well as embedding the program within the school context in Australia.
+Tim is an international presenter and is known for translating the program for children and young people who have been exposed to trauma.
+Tim has been influential in embedding the program within the school context across education in Australia.
 Tim delivers the program to schools, youth organisations, Aboriginal communities and adult workplaces.
 Since 2012, Tim travels annually to the Netherlands to co-present workshops that he developed with the founder of the Rock & Water program, Mr Freerk Ykema.

 Before being introduced to the Rock & Water Program in 2005, Tim’s journey included professional sport and working in the residential care system for nearly a decade.